georgehieron/ghrn/src/en/work/beowulf-ipsum.md

 The site is static, using just HTML for its single page with vanilla Sass for styling and vanilla JS for the content generation.
 I manually sanitized and added around 600 lines of Beowulf (but I might add more at a later date to increase the variety), and I also added a 'Copy Text' button to top it off.
 I certainly had fun with the styles as it definitely doesn't look like something you'd make for a typical client.

-I enjoyed bringing such a nerdy concept to life; feel free to give it a go, and maybe let me know on Twitter if you do!
+I enjoyed bringing such a nerdy concept to life; feel free to give it a go, why not!